cosmostake/contributions/juno.md

 - We're validators Juno [Link]

 ## Community Growth (Twitter, Youtube, Medium, Gitbook etc.)
 We create a lot of Juno related content (Multiple languages, English, Russian, Ukrainian) to improve accessibility, community knowledge of features and Juno.
-We have some basic images, logos, gradients from the Osmosis brand pack, and we often mention the Juno logo or other things related to it.
+We have some basic images, logos, gradients from the Juno brand pack, and we often mention the Juno logo or other things related to it.

 ## Twitter
 We create a lot of Juno-related content to improve the community's knowledge of features and inform about Juno-related news.